How Long Should Toddlers Nap? A Guide to Bedtime and Naptime

 This makes so much sense to me.
 Think about what your day is like when you’re well rested versus exhausted.
 When I’m well rested, I’m more productive at work, more friendly to everyone, and more likely to exercise.
 I’m also more likely to take time to cook healthy meals at home.
 If I'm tired and grumpy, I’m more likely to be lazy, turn on the TV, and get French fries and chicken nuggets for dinner.

+So, how much sleep does a toddler need?
 The National Sleep Foundation recommends that toddlers ages 1-2 need about 11-14 hours of sleep a day.
 Preschool-aged children who are 3-5 years old should get around 10-13 total hours of sleep.
 You should also note that “lack of sufficient sleep at a young age has been correlated with problems with weight, mental health, behavior, and cognitive performance” (Suni, 2022).

 Here are additional signs that your toddler is not ready to skip their nap: